rahulgaikwad007/daily-python/README.md

 # daily-python

-This repository contains some of my daily python problem solving.
+This repository contains some of my daily Python problem-solving.
-# python-applications